Skip to content

 Pharmaceutical packaging is a vital part of the drug manufacturing process.
 It not only protects the product from contamination and damage but also ensures proper identification and patient safety.
 Good Manufacturing Practices (GMP) form the backbone of compliance in pharmaceutical packaging, governing how packaging materials are selected, handled, and applied.
 Non-compliance can result in product recalls, regulatory penalties, and risks to patient safety.

-This article explores the importance of GMP compliance in pharmaceutical packaging, focusing on its role in product integrity, regulatory compliance,
+This article explores the importance of GMP compliance in pharmaceutical packaging, focusing on its role in product integrity, regulatory compliance, and patient safety.

 1. The Role of Packaging in Pharmaceuticals